Screen Capture

 For basic and background information about this program, see the IrfanView article available on this menu under Tips ->Freeware -> Image Editing Software.

-On the Options menu, choose Capture/Screenshot (or press C) To bring up the Capture Setup window. capture setup button Click this image to see an image of it now.
+On the Options menu, choose Capture/Screenshot (or press C) To bring up the Capture Setup window.
+Click this image to see an image of it now.
 Once you have entered your choices, the program will remember them.
 You'll only look at it if you want to change something.
 When your choices are selected, press Start.

 IrfanView will get out of your way to allow you to make your selection of the screen portion to capture.
 Paste your capture in your favorite image editing software or you can use IrfanView as your editor.
 You may also choose to send your capture to your printer.